ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-If the request being made does not have a message body, such as
-an HTTP GET, OPTIONS, or DELETE method, the JWS signature is
-calculated over an empty payload.

 When the server (AS or RS) receives the Detached-JWS header, it MUST parse its
 contents as a detached JWS object.
 The HTTP Body is used as the
 payload for purposes of validating the JWS, with no